Follow Spacecraft —

 We are currently developing a rover that would act as a science laboratory and astronaut assistant for Mars exploration missions.
 The rover is designed as a mobile platform capable of housing three modules: a 5R robotic manipulator, a scientific sampling and analysis payload, and a fully autonomous driving unit.
 The rover is designed to compete at international competitions.
 We participate at two international competitions, the University Rover Challenge and the European Rover Challenge.
 The rover is designed to perform at both of these competitions.
 During COVID, the team has participated in virtual competitions such as ERC2020 and is now participating in this year's ERC2021.

-Space Concordia is a student society at Concordia University that throws its members at challenging space and aerospace projects, to yield awesome results.
+Space Concordia Robotics is a student society at Concordia University that throws its members at challenging space robotics projects.

-We win awards at national and international competitions, we showcase our school, but most importantly: Space Concordia teaches and trains excellent young scientists and engineers through hands-on work and an attitude of persistence and collaboration.
+Space Concordia Robotics teaches and trains excellent young scientists and engineers through hands-on work and an attitude of persistence and collaboration.

 We invite members to read through the Space Concordia Constitution.
 Members are also free to suggest changes to the document.Space Concordia Constitution